bitwarden/help/_articles/hosting/certificates.md

 - A Private Key (`private.key`)
 - A CA Certificate (`ca.crt`)

 You may need to bundle your primary certificate with Intermediate CA certificates to prevent SSL trust errors.
-All CA Certificates should be included in the CA Certificate Chain file when using a Root CA and Intermediate CA certificate.
+All certificates should be included in the Server Certificate file when using a Root CA and Intermediate CA certificate.

 Under the default configuration, place your files in `./bwdata/ssl/your.domain`.
 You may specify a different location for your certificate files by editing the following values in `./bwdata/config.yml`: